code

 Introduction

 Web caching is a vital mechanism that enhances website performance by reducing server load and improving page load times.
-It acts as an intermediary between a user’s web browser and the web server, which stores copies of web pages for faster access.
-However, as beneficial as web caching may be, it also introduces potential risks.
-Web cache poisoning threats involve malicious actors manipulating the cache to inject harmful content, and on the other hand, web cache deception deceives the system into serving compromised data.
+It acts as an intermediary between a user’s browser and the web server, storing copies of web pages for faster access.
+However, while web caching improves performance, it also introduces risks.
+For example, attackers can manipulate the cache to inject harmful content (web cache poisoning) or trick the system into serving compromised data (web cache deception).
 These attacks pose significant security concerns for website owners and users alike.
 Understanding and addressing these risks are essential topics we will explore further in this article.

 Web Cache Poisoning